deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 a list of two :ref:`site_api` objects, the previous :math:`^1\text{H}` site and the new :math:`^{13}\text{C}` site.
 We have also set the *abundance* of this spin system to *0.148%*.
 By leveraging the abundance attribute, multiple spin systems with varying abundances can be simulated together.
-See our :ref:`introduction_ethanol_example` where isotopomers of varying abundance are simulated in tandem.
+See our :ref:`introduction_isotopomers_example` where isotopomers of varying abundance are simulated in tandem.

 Coupled Spin System